HPInc/Azure_Deployments/terraform-deployments/docs/terraform-config-step-by-step.md

     ![terraform apply prompt](/terraform-deployments/docs/png/terraform-apply-prompt.png)
 8. Answer ```yes``` to start provisioning the load balancer infrastructure.
     - To skip this extra step, you may also provide the additional option using the command ```terraform apply --auto-approve```.
-9. After completion, click [here](/terraform-deployments/docs/README-azure-cas-mgr-load-balancer.md#7-adding-workstations-in-cas-manager) and start at section 7 for instructions to add workstations in the CAS Manager admin console.
+9. After completion, click [here](/terraform-deployments/docs/README-azure-cas-mgr-load-balancer.md#7-adding-workstations-in-cas-manager) and start at section 7 for instructions to add workstations in the Anyware Manager admin console.

 A typical deployment should take around 30-40 minutes.
 Upon a successful deployment, the output will display information such as important IP addresses and names.
 At the end of the deployment, the resources may still take a few minutes to start up completely.
-It takes a few minutes for a connector to sync with CAS Manager so **Health** statuses may temporarily show as **Unhealthy**.
+It takes a few minutes for a connector to sync with Anyware Manager so **Health** statuses may temporarily show as **Unhealthy**.

 Completed deployment output: